 - Attach to your pup’s collar.
 Ta-da!
 Beanie Baby dog!

 - For bonus points, print two tags and tape them together at the left edge - so that it opens like a book.
 On the inside of the tag, you can write your dog’s name, a cute rhyming bio, and fun facts about your limited-edition Beanie Baby!

 Remember, never leave your dog alone in a costume.
 While wearing your masterpiece, always keep your dog on a leash and when you take the costume off, ensure it is out of reach to prevent chewing or eating the costume.

 Also, keep pups away from candy!
 Many children like to spread candy out on the floor.
 Have your kids use the counter or table.
 Chocolate candy is not the only candy to worry about.
-Hard candies can be a choking hazard while chewy candies can get stuck in your dog’s teeth and are not easily digested.
-Candy wrappers can also post a problem.
+Hard candies can be a choking hazard, while chewy candies can get stuck in your dog’s teeth and are not easily digested.
+Candy wrappers can also pose a problem.
 If you suspect your dog got into your candy stash, consult your veterinarian immediately.

 Have fun creating these easy DIY dog costumes and have a safe and Happy Halloween!

 Take some of the stress out of pet ownership with Accident & Illness Coverage from AKC Pet Insurance (underwritten by Independence American Insurance Company).
 Our pet insurance plans are designed to be there when you need them, allowing you to focus more on the health of your pet and less on costly veterinary bills.
 Click here for a quote today!